Tax News

 Looking ahead, the incoming Trump Administration has made several statements regarding an intention to extend or make permanent the Tax Cut & Jobs Act changes currently in effect.
 (Most of these changes were to sunset in 2025, reverting in 2026 to the tax rules in place in 2017).

 On the campaign trail, President Trump proposed excluding tips and social security from taxable income.
 He spoke of a tax credit to offset in-home health care expenses.
-He also spoke of eliminating some of the tax aspects of the Affordable Care Act and Secure Act dealing mostly with energy credits.
+He also spoke of eliminating some of the tax aspects of the Inflation Reduction Act, Build Back Better Act, and Secure Act dealing mostly with energy credits.
 With Republicans in control of the House and Senate it is possible some of these proposals will take effect in 2025.

 Now if I can only figure a way to turn my professional fees for service into tips ...